top of page

 We also pay bonuses for super busy days.

-Our busiest days are always during education breaks and heat waves.
+Our busiest days are during holidays, education breaks, and heat waves.

 Most of our activities are at our beginner friendly location.